Which of the following backup and disaster recovery (BDR) tasks are the most time-consuming for your technicians?

 Why a Fully-Managed BDR Solution is More Cost-Efficient

 Unlike self-managed, a fully-managed BDR solution does not require you to allocate significant internal resources to maintain.
 Instead, you have a backend network operations center (NOC) acting as an extension of your team behind-the-scenes for a fixed monthly fee, helping you control the cost to support your BDR solution.
 By leveraging such a platform, you ensure backups run successfully, but more importantly, you get time back to work on higher revenue projects!
 And in the event of an IT disaster, your business won't come to a grinding halt.
 Rather than figure out how you're going to juggle resources, your backend NOC takes care of it and determines how to prevent the backup issue from occurring again.
-To get a better appreciation for the individual BDR assignments you can offload to a NOC when using a fully-managed BDR platform, download our webinar here!

 How One MSP Cuts BDR Costs with Fully-Managed BDR

 Our webinar hosts were also joined by Jamie Crawford, Brian Stelly and Eric Van Spyeybroeck of Rouse Consulting Group (RCG).
 RCG has been providing managed IT services for over 20 years and BDR services for nearly half this time.
 In choosing the right BDR platform, they first needed the product to be technically capable.
 A BDR service, no matter the price, is not effective if it doesn’t work.
 As a Continuum partner, RCG has enjoyed double-digit growth over the past nine years and has trusted our fully-managed BDR platform, Continuum BDR to continue this successful trajectory.